cloudon-one/gcp-landing-zone/iam/README.md

 This module integrates with the broader fintech infrastructure by consuming outputs from:

-- `net-svpc` - Shared VPC network configuration
+- `shared-vpc` - Shared VPC network configuration
-- `svc-projects` - Project IDs and service account information
+- `projects` - Project IDs and service account information

 ## Components